dutchconnectomelab/pcs-toolbox/README.md

 This allows for flexibility in handling both single-subject and multi-subject connectivity data.
 It is crucial to ensure that the atlas used to generate the input connectivity matrix matches the atlas specified in the function parameters for accurate PCS calculation.

+### Ensure consistency in dimensions and region order

+To successfully calculate PCS, the connectivity matrix of a subject must match the dimensions of the CSS for the specified atlas.
+If the dimensions do not align, PCS calculations will not function correctly.
+Additionally, it is crucial that the order of regions in the connectivity matrix corresponds exactly to the order in the CSS.
+You can verify the order of regions by checking the index and columns of the disease map files provided.
+Please make sure to verify these details before running your analysis.

 ### Usage in R, MATLAB, and Python